dcsobral/seedGen/README.md

 though it is optional and, therefore, might not be present.
 In such cases, a rectangle is drawn.

-If you are using `randomGen.sh` directly, that's where it stops.
+If you are using `genSeed.sh` directly, that's where it stops.
 If you are using `genWorlds.sh`, however, it will go on to the next seed until it creates all the seeds you asked for for that size, and then on to the next size.
 Often enough, however, I want to stop the generation, but given how long it can take to generate a single seed, I'm loath